loupmesquita/Dimensionality-Reduction/README.md

 projected samples according to the label of the original sample. <br>
 At the end we should understand according to the results which dimensionality reduction method fit the best to the data

+## Disclaimer

+The 3d plots may not charge on github, to visualize them you need to open the notebook in an appropriate editor (Colab, vscode...)